Veterinary Science is the branch of medicine concerned with the

 and Oklahoma State University.

 Each student is responsible for checking the specific

-requirements of the school to which he or she wishes to apply, for meeting all
+requirements of the school to which the student wishes to apply, for meeting all

-deadlines for application, etc., and for ensuring that he or she builds the
+deadlines for application, etc., and for ensuring that the student builds a

 transcript that will not only result in a good liberal arts education, but also